sieste/specs-verification-git/README.md

     R CMD INSTALL SpecsVerification_{%Version}.tar.gz -l /tmp

-Load the package in an R session:
+Load the package in an R session and list all its functions:

     library("SpecsVerification", lib.loc="/tmp")
+    ls("package:SpecsVerification")